-3. Place the gear shift lever in neutral.
+1. Place the gear shift lever in neutral (if equipped) and face the outboard motor forward.

-4. Tighten the steering friction adjuster by turning it clockwise to prevent the motor from turning freely.
+2. Tighten the steering friction adjuster by turning it clockwise to prevent the motor from turning freely.

-3. Disconnect the fuel line from the outboard motor.

-4. Tilt the engine up fully until the tilt support lever automatically locks.
+- 3. Tighten the air vent screw.
+Disconnect the fuel joint from the outboard motor. - 4.
+Press the tilt lever down.